MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/Export-CMBaseline.md

 ## DESCRIPTION
 The **Export-CMBaseline** cmdlet exports configuration baselines in a cabinet (.cab) file format from a Microsoft System Center Configuration Manager site.
 You can then import it to the same or a different System Center Configuration Manager site.
-Configuration data is converted to desired configuration managementâ€Ž (DCM) Digest.
+Configuration data is converted to desired configuration management (DCM) Digest.

 ## EXAMPLES